 You may feel responsible for encouraging employees to vote.
 However, you might not be able to afford to give employees time off for voting leave.

-Federal law does not require employers to give employees time off to vote.
+Federal law does not require employers to give employees time off work to vote.
 However, the majority of states have time off for voting laws.
 Some states may also require employers to offer employee compensation for voting time, while others do not.

 State laws on time off to vote